alexeevit/psystem/README.md

 There's a Postman collection [here](docs/postman_collection.json)

 Don't forget to use the value from the Access-Token header after authentication request.
-Put is to the Authorize header for further requests.
+Put it to the Authorize header for further requests.

 ## Tests

-Run `rspec_features` container once before to setup browser for feature specs
+When you ran tests for the first time run and kill the `rspec_features` container to setup browser for feature tests
 ```
 docker-compose up rspec_features
 ```